Allie Katch

 Alison Woodard (born February 16, 1994), known under the ring name Allie Katch, is an American professional wrestler.
-She is signed to Game Changer Wrestling (GCW), and also competes on the independent circuit.
+She primarily works with Game Changer Wrestling (GCW), and also competes on the independent circuit.

 Professional wrestling career

 Woodard made her in-ring debut on July 25, 2015, for the now defunct Austin-based wrestling promotion, Total Championship Wrestling, under the ring name Allie Kat in an intergender tag team match which saw her team with Comrade Silovic in a losing effort against Donnie Giovanni and Laynie Luck.

 Game Changer Wrestling (2017–present)

 On December 30, 2017, at The Compound Fight Club: Chapter 1, Kat made her debut for Game Changer Wrestling (GCW), losing to Faye Jackson.
 She returned on April 6, 2019, at Orange Cassidy Is Doing Something Or Whatever, winning the Lumberjack Swamp Monster Elimination match.
 On October 10, 2020, Kat competed in a 30-person battle royal at Joey Janela's Spring Break 4.

 On April 9, 2022, at GCW Paranoid, Kat, now using the ring name Allie Katch, won the GCW Tag Team Championship with Effy.
 On July 29, at The People vs. GCW, Katch and Effy lost the titles to Los Mazicos (Ciclope and Miedo Extremo) in a five-way WarGames match.

 On January 19, 2025, in an intergender match against Effy for the GCW World Title number one contendership, Katch broke her leg in two places after she landed awkwardly following a suicide dive through the bottom and middle ropes to the outside of the ring.
 She underwent reconstructive surgery the following day, later stating on X that she will be unable to wrestle indefinitely.